What is clinical research?

-In 2019, 15 reference centers for rare diseases out of the 25 established at Imagine Institute were able to benefit from this assistance.
+In 2019, 15 reference centers for rare diseases out of the 25 established at Imagine Institute at this point (31 in 2021) were able to benefit from this assistance.

 The studies conducted are managed directly by the investigation team or with support from the Mother-Child Clinical Investigation Center (CIC) at Necker-Enfants malades hospital AP-HP.

 The Imagine investigation team took care of 33 clinical trials in 2019 and allowed the inclusion of 180 patients.